ReinX24/CompServe/Notes.md

 - Reset / forget password X
 - Setup client profile X
 - Create reviews for each job finished by a freelancer X

+# TODO: 12/2/2025
+- Manual payment system
+- Filtering of reviews
+- Soft deletes of user for admin side